juniepi/juniepi/README.md

 **`Linux enthusiast/ CyberSecurity Student`**

-I'm junie! nice to meet you I'm barely active here since I'm not that good a developing projects.
-But when i do develop something I'm sure to post it here!
-I mostly make programs for Linux most of which are inspired by others!
-I also plan on posting tutorials for new people to Linux specifically tiling managers and Wayland gaming ^^
+'m Junie!
+Nice to meet you.
+I'm not very active here since I'm not that skilled at developing projects.
+But when I do create something, I'll be sure to post it here!
+I mostly make programs for Linux, many of which are inspired by others.
+I also plan to post tutorials for newcomers to Linux, specifically on tiling window managers and Wayland gaming.

 ## <img src="https://github.com/user-attachments/assets/21cf3f72-4a3d-4e3a-971f-f915d868782e" alt="roll" width="47" /> What Projects will be posted here?